javierarce/epub-boilerplate/README.md

         $ ./publish book

-1: You'll find comments inside
+1: You'll find comments inside several files to guide you.

 ## Structure of a book

-Here's the basic structure of the sample book included in the repo:
+Here's the structure of the sample book included in the repo:

     ▾ book/
       ▾ META-INF/